Table of contents

 Here are the two relevant Wisconsin Statutes you can read for yourself:

-According to these Statutes, a first offense BUI or violation of the refusal law can bring a fine of up to $300.
-A second offense within five years of a prior boating-related charge can mean fines up to $1,000 and up to six months in jail.
-Third offense BUI can mean fines up to $2,000 and possibly a year in prison.
+- A second offense within five years of a prior boating-related charge can result in fines of up to $1,000 and up to six months in jail.

 Law enforcement often conducts field sobriety tests on patrol boats with boaters seated.
 These FSTs can include the Horizontal Gaze Nystagmus, which tests for involuntary jerkiness in the eyes, the Finger to Nose test, the Palm Pat test, and the Hand Coordination test.